mesurace/spring_boot_RESTful_API/dog_breed_app/README.md

 # Testing

-Spring Boot allows to externalize  configuration so we can work with the same application code in different environments.More details [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
+Spring Boot allows to externalize  configuration so we can work with the same application code in different environments.More details  about [externalize  configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)

 			For Dev, needs to create application-dev.properties
 			For QA, needs to create application-test.properties